nzuzo-newsnet/mysite/articles/netabase_store/05-performance-optimization-and-zerocopy-api.md

 ## Integration with Configuration API

-The zero-copy backend works seamlessly with the configuration system:
+The [zero-copy][1] backend works seamlessly with the configuration system:

 ```rust
 use netabase_store::config::FileConfig;